 What are your attorney’s fees?

 Sud Law P.C. offers a variety of fee structures depending on your individual circumstances.
 Options include hourly fees, flat-fees, and contingency-fee arrangements.
-When representing individuals in wrongful termination claims, Mr. Sud usually handles these via a contingency-fee arrangement.
-Hourly rate options are also available and are more common for general advice/counseling.
+When representing individuals in wrongful termination claims, Mr. Sud often handles these via a contingency-fee arrangement.
+Hourly rate options are also available ($425/hour).
 Mr. Sud’s hourly rate is not the cheapest in town and is likely higher than many attorneys; however, you get what you pay for, and Mr. Sud is worth it.

 If I believe I have been discriminated against based on my age, race, gender, national origin, color, religion, or disability, do I simply file a lawsuit with a court?